SUSTAINABILITY

 In August 2020 we officially joined the United Nations Global Compact program supporting the Ten Principles in the areas of Human Rights, Labor, Environment and Anti-corruption.

-By doing so we committed to implement these principles, incorporating them as part of Vista’s business strategy, culture and day-to-day operations.
+By doing so we committed to implementing these principles, incorporating them as part of Vista’s business strategy, culture and day-to-day operations.

 Get to know our adherence

-By doing so we committed to implement these principles, incorporating them as part of Vista’s business strategy, culture and day-to-day operations.
+By doing so we committed to implementing these principles, incorporating them as part of Vista’s business strategy, culture and day-to-day operations.

 Get to know our adherence